Benefits Overview for New UA Employees

 Wellness Program

 We have a wellness program that UA employees can participate in.
-This allows you to earn some of your premiums back!
-You can earn up to $600 and, if you have a spouse or FIP on the plan, they can earn up to $600 back as well.
+This allows eligible employees to earn up to $600 and, if the employee has a spouse or FIP on the plan, they can earn up to $600 back, as well.
 More information can be found on our wellness page.

 Premera Additional Programs